 Table 3 shows a report of the frequency of technology usage in the respondent's university.
 Respondents were to judge their amount of technology usage in their university.
-Report shows that 34.7% of respondents acknowledge a high usage of technology while 34.5% of respondents acknowledge a high usage, 5.4% acknowledge low usage and 0.8% acknowledges a very low usage of technology.
+Report shows that 34.7% of respondents acknowledge a high usage of technology while 34.5% of respondents acknowledge a moderate usage, 7.5% acknowledge a high usage, 5.4% acknowledge low usage and 0.8% acknowledges a very low usage of technology.